Welcome to today's edition of the Rush 24-7 podcast.

 There is profit in promising it.

-There's profit in suggesting you can do it or that you're going to try, but there's there's no profit in actually accomplishing it.
+There's profit in suggesting you can do it or that you're going to try, but there's no profit in actually accomplishing it.

-That's why incidents like this trouble me, because they happen and they're going to continue to happen, no matter how perfect or how good everything gets.
+That's why incidents like this trouble me because they happen and they're going to continue to happen no matter how perfect or how good everything gets.

-But it's just this the whole notion that I've got to loot because that's the only way I can pay back the discrimination.
+But it's just the whole notion that I've got to loot because that's the only way I can pay back the discrimination.

 I've got to loot because the only way I can show how angry I am at the way I'm treated.

-It's and it's pointless and doesn't do anybody any good, and it never accomplishes anything at the end.
+And it's pointless and doesn't do anybody any good, and it never accomplishes anything at the end.

-Anyway, uh Susan, I appreciate the call.
+Anyway, Susan, I appreciate the call.

 I really do.